cran-task-views/Optimization/Optimization.md

     toolbox SDPT3.
 Includes problems such as the nearest correlation matrix, D-optimal experimental design, Distance Weighted
     Discrimination, or the maximum cut problem.
--   `r pkg("cccp")` contains routines for solving cone constrained convex problems by means of interior-point methods.
+-   `r pkg("cccp")` contains routines for solving cone-constrained convex problems by means of interior-point methods.
 The implemented algorithms are partially ported from CVXOPT, a Python module for convex optimization
 -   CSDP is a library of routines that implements a primal-dual barrier